-Assessment approaches in the distance learning mode include the use of an end of term exam (50%), and continuous assessment consisting of coursework, participation in activities, quizzes and video presentations.
-In addition there were formative tasks and formative self-evaluation activities.
+Assessment approaches include the use of an end of term exam (50%), as in the e-learning version of the programme, and continuous assessment consisting of coursework.
+In addition, the formative assessment consists of tasks and self-evaluation activities.
 During the pandemic exam operations were moved online.
-This had an impact on the examination process and on the format/content of the exam.
-This transition of exams to an open book format seems to be suitable for online delivery, provided potential issues of academic integrity lapses and associated academic offences are addressed.
+This had an impact on the examination process and on the content of the exam:

+submission windows and some open book exams.
+This transition of exams to an open book format helps to address potential issues of academic offences and supported academic integrity.
+Based on our discussions there was an indication that the university was moving back to traditional face-to-face exams.